-Field Placement Components 400 supervised hours at a site selected by the student in consultation with the Director of Theological Field Education Register for FE 471A/B, Concurrent Field Placement (Fall and Spring semesters) Register for LM 400O, Leadership and Ministry in Context (Fall and Spring semesters) - to be taken concurrently with field placement during academic year, or directly following summer field placement Prerequisites Completion of 3 courses INCLUDING: 1.
+Field Placement Components Total of 400 supervised hours (200 per term) at a site selected by the student in consultation with the Director of Theological Field Education Register for FE 471A/B, Field Education Placement (two consecutive terms) - to be taken concurrently with LM 400O.
+Register for LM 400O, Leadership and Ministry in Context (two consecutive terms) - to be taken concurrently with FE 471A/B. Prerequisites Completion of 3 courses INCLUDING: 1.
 Course in History/Foundational Theology E.g., Systematic Theology, Islamic Theology and Philosophy, History of Christian Thought, Jewish Thought: Historically Rooted and Radically Engaged 2.
 Introduction to Pastoral Care/Theology LM 331: Introduction to Pastoral Care or LM 332O: Introduction to Pastoral Theology or LMB 484O: Theories &amp; Practices of Spiritual Care 3.
-Additional course in leadership/ministry (LM) Strongly recommended: TEC 355 Living into Our Commitments Required Written Materials and Evaluations All are completed as part of FE 471/LM 400: Learning Covenant Mid-Year Evaluation (after 200 hours), self and supervisor Final Evaluation (after 400 hours), self and supervisor Coursework as assigned
+Additional course in leadership/ministry (LM) Strongly recommended: TEC 355 Living into Our Commitments Required Written Materials and Evaluations All are completed as part of FE 471/LM 400: Learning Covenant (Parts 1, 2, and 3) Mid-Year Evaluation (after 200 hours), self and supervisor Final Evaluation (after 400 hours), self and supervisor Coursework as assigned

-Field Placement Program & Procedure
+Field Placement: Procedure and Deadlines

-Field Placement is a community-based academic internship requirement fulfilled over two concurrent semesters.
-In field placement, students gain valuable, hands-on experience in diverse contexts for their religious leadership while they critically investigate and integrate theological theory and theological practice.
-The Office of Theological Education offers an annual orientation to the process in the Spring semester.
+Field Placement is a community-based academic internship requirement fulfilled over two consecutive academic terms.
+In Field Placement, students gain valuable, hands-on experience in diverse contexts for their religious leadership while critically investigating and integrating theological theory and theological practice.
+The Office of Theological Education offers Orientation to this process at various times throughout the Academic Year.

-- Attend the Spring Orientation to Field Placement, typically held one to two weeks before Spring Reading Week.
+- 1. Attend the Orientation to Field Placement.
 Attendance is mandatory.
-Students are asked to review the Introduction to Field Placement video and the MDiv handbook prior to attending the meeting.
-The Office of Theological Field Education will have consultation appointments available for students seeking one-on-one advisement following the orientation. - Identify an appropriate field placement site and supervisor.
-Be cognizant of ordination requirements and board certification requirements.
-Students serving in full-time or part-time compensated, professional ministry or faith-based contexts may use their work as field site placement, but will need to develop particular projects or identify areas of growth for the internship. - 3.
-Enroll in LM 400: Leadership and Ministry in Context and FE 471: Field Placement.
+Students need to review the MDiv handbook prior to attending the meeting.
+The Office of Theological Field Education will have consultation appointments available for students seeking one-on-one advisement following the Orientation. - 2.
+Identify an appropriate Field Placement site and supervisor.
+Be cognizant of ordination requirements and board certification requirements. - 3.
+Enroll in LM 400: Leadership and Ministry in Context and FE 471: Field Education Placement.

-LM 400 and FE 471 are required of and restricted to students who are in field placement.
+LM 400 and FE 471 are required of and restricted to students who are in Field Placement.
 The classes will provide a venue for integration of theory and practice, wise discernment, and professionalization.
-Grades of Pass/Fail are submitted at the conclusion of each semester.
+Grades of Pass/Fail are submitted at the conclusion of each term.
 Grades of Pass are required in each term, in both LM 400 and FE 471, in order to complete the graduation requirement.